shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ## Next Tasks
+- Address the shader compile delay on the first explosion.
 - Make a user-controlled entity and a mob entity or do this using components so that the behaviour can be switched for a demo attract phase.
 - Think about how contact can be handled without subclassing an entity.
 - Make placeholder sprites for the player and an enemy.